Collaborative Unlabeled Data Optimization: Introduction

 \section{Introduction}

 Deep Learning has achieved remarkable success, primarily due to the large-scale datasets \citep{Song2020Learning,Yang2023Interactive}.
 Despite the abundance of data in the era of big data, a significant portion of them remains unlabeled \citep{lei2023comprehensive}.
-The dominant paradigm in the field for exploiting unlabeled data is self-supervised learning (SSL), which is fundamentally \emph{model-centric}: it carefully crafted pretext tasks and loss functions to encode data information into model parameters \citep{chen2020simple, grill2020bootstrap, caron2021emerging}.
+The dominant paradigm in the field for exploiting unlabeled data is self-supervised learning (SSL), which is fundamentally \emph{model-centric}: it carefully crafted pretext tasks and loss functions to encode data information into model parameters \citep{chen2020simple, grill2020bootstrap,gui2024survey}.

-However, the model-centric nature leads to three fundamental challenges. \textbf{\emph{First}}, their training protocols are tightly coupled to specific network architectures, significantly hindering the transferability of trained model to other architectures~\citep{wagner2022importance,huang2023self}. \textbf{\emph{Second}}, even with advances in acceleration techniques, training over extensive unlabeled datasets still incurs prohibitively high computational costs~\citep{sun2024efficiency}. \textbf{\emph{Third}}, when a new downstream task arises, pretrained models typically require extensive fine-tuning or even full retraining.
+However, the model-centric nature presents two critical challenges. \textbf{\emph{First}}, their training protocols are tightly coupled to specific network architectures, severely hindering the transferability and reusability of trained model to other architectures~\citep{wagner2022importance,huang2023self}. \textbf{\emph{Second}}, despite acceleration advances, training over extensive unlabeled datasets still computationally prohibitive~\citep{sun2024efficiency}.
 At the core of these challenges is a shared bottleneck: knowledge extracted from data is locked in model parameters, restricting its adaptability and preventing efficient reuse across diverse tasks or architectures.

-To break free from model-centric paradigm, we propose a data-centric paradigm that directly optimizes the unlabeled data by optimizing targets for samples (further elaborated in \secref{sec:data_opt}), thereby effectively encoding knowledge into the data itself rather than into model parameters.
+To break free from model-centric paradigm, we propose a data-centric paradigm that directly optimizes the unlabeled data by optimizing targets for samples (detailed in \secref{sec:data_opt}), thereby effectively encoding knowledge into the data itself rather than into model parameters.
 The resulting ``optimal data'' is agnostic to downstream architectures, accelerates subsequent training by providing richer supervision, and can be reused across multiple tasks without repeated large-scale pretraining.

 In the meanwhile, scaling this approach to massive unlabeled datasets introduces a significant challenge: a single node faces prohibitive compute and storage demands.
 To address this, we propose \algopt, a highly efficient collaborative framework inspired by crowd-sourcing to achieve parallel data optimization.
 An overview of \algopt is depicted in \figref{fig:overview}, with detailed processes shown in \figref{fig:process}.
 In \algopt, the unlabeled dataset is partitioned into disjoint subsets, each processed independently and in parallel by participants equipped with task-agnostic models.
 These models, referred to as \textit{prior models}, can diverge from publicly available pre-trained models and the participants' local models.
 Once the targets are optimized, they are aggregated to reconstruct a fully optimized dataset, achieving computational scalability through decentralized workload distribution.